locomotivemtl/locomotive-boilerplate/docs/development.md

 ### `versions`

-A task to create and update keys for use in versioning assets.
+A task to create and update values for use in versioning assets.

 Can generate a hexadecimal value (using random bytes) or use the current timestamp.